 Were your parents open about talking about the camps or were they quiet about it?

 No they were very, very open about it.
 After we left the camp and went to New York City, we came directly from Arkansas to New York City.
 My father, as an artist, was continuing to paint.
-And he was continuing to put images on canvas of experiences in camp and because of that, and hearing what he said talking to my mother or to friends, that I realized what had happened.
+And he was continuing to put images on canvas of experiences in camp and because of that — and hearing what he said talking to my mother or to friends — that I realized what happened.
 So there are images my father has painted of camp life that help me to remember.

 But I can remember specifically as a child, that I had three playmates and we decided we would go exploring.
 And that’s when we went outside of the barbed wire fences and into the swampland in Arkansas.
-So as a child, I would say that it was a happy time because I was doing what I probably would do if I were not in camp–had playmates and did the kinds of things we did which was going exploring.
-And remembering the fact that there was a boy scout troop and a girl scout troop and I was only six so I joined the Brownie scouts.
+So as a child, I would say that it was a happy time because I was doing what I probably would do if I were not in camp.
+And remembering the fact that there was a Boy Scout troop and a Girl Scout troop and I was only six, so I joined the Brownie scouts.
 So there were different things that I remember as a child, that was probably very similar to what it would be like if I was outside of camp.

 Your life wasn’t as interrupted because of your age.
 But do you feel that your father was interrupted, career-wise?

-Well I believe that he was able to do sketching and different kinds of painting in camp.
+Well, I believe that he was able to do sketching and different kinds of painting in camp.
 And how he did that was when we first went into the camps, all our property that we carried with us in the camp was wrapped in those raw canvas.
-So my father, once we went into the barracks went around the area and said to the neighbors, “If you’re going to throw away that raw canvas would you please give it to me?”
+So my father, once we went into the barracks, he went around the area and said to the neighbors, “If you’re going to throw away that raw canvas would you please give it to me?”
 So he even used the raw canvas for as a source for his painting.
-And the fact that my mother and he had both graduated college and my mother taught first grade and my father taught high school art.
+My mother and he had both graduated college, and my mother taught first grade and my father taught high school art.
 They were certified by the state of Arkansas so that they could be considered teachers in the school system in the camp.
-And my father continued to do what he was able to do which was be an art teacher and be able to do the painting and sketching that he wanted to do during the free time.
+And my father continued to do what he was able to do, which was be an art teacher and be able to do the painting and sketching that he wanted to do during the free time.
 So I believe it was close to how he actually would be living as an artist if he was outside the camp.

 Was your mother an artist too?